In the University system members of campus who can edit, maintain and upload to university websites are referred to as "editors".

 Let your site administrator/dept. head/director know when you have completed the class.

-You should only request access using a Help Ticket when you have applied and been trained.
+You should only request access when you have completed the previous steps.